GuiHeurich/bank-challenge/README.md

   1. Read the challenge, took notes of the acceptance criteria
   2. Planned the functions Account and AccountHistory
   3. Wrote user Stories (see above)
   4. Redesigned my functions.
-They now are Account, Deposit, Withdrawal, and History.
+They now are Account, Deposit and Withdrawal.